movies

 ADVERTISEMENT

-I have to be real, though he is the most iconic of murder mystery characters I can not stand Hercules Poirot.
+I have to be real, though he is the most iconic of murder mystery characters, I can not stand Hercules Poirot.
 He's a classic Agatha Christie character but I just can't get on board.
 I think it's the moustache and all the "ah ha!" and "but of course!" that's going on.
 I don't care much for Kenneth Branagh's rendition either, but Death on the Nile is still a fun watch because it's so absurd.

-The cursed film went viral following its premiere, thanks to many things, chief among them Gal Gadot's delivery of the line "and enough champagne, to fill the Nile."
+The cursed film went viral following its premiere, thanks to many things, chief among them Gal Gadot's delivery of the line "and enough champagne to fill the Nile."

-In Death on the Nile, Hercule Poirot (Kenneth Branagh) attempts to enjoy a luxurious honeymoon cruise, but things take a turn for the deadly when a wealthy bride (Gal Gadot) is murdered.
+In Death on the Nile, Hercules Poirot (Kenneth Branagh) attempts to enjoy a luxurious honeymoon cruise, but things take a turn for the deadly when a wealthy bride (Gal Gadot) is murdered.
 With a cast that includes a scandal-plagued Armie Hammer and a love triangle with a deadly ending, viewers are left questioning the killer as the dead bodies begin to pile up.

 You'll not only find yourself asking "who dun it" but also maybe... "do I love or hate this movie?"
 While I have mixed feelings, there are plenty of fans out there who adore it.
 And even if you hate-watch, it can still be a good time.